PythonOT/POT/docs/source/quickstart.rst

 First note that when the source and target distributions are supposed to be Gaussian distributions, there exists a close form solution for the mapping and its an affine function [14]_ of the form :math:`T(x)=Ax+b` .
-In this case we provide the function :any:`ot.da.OT_mapping_linear` that return the operator :math:`A` and vector :math:`b`.
-Note that if the number of samples is too small there is a parameter :code:`reg` that provide a regularization for the covariance matrix estimation.
+In this case we provide the function :any:`ot.da.OT_mapping_linear` that returns the operator :math:`A` and vector :math:`b`.
+Note that if the number of samples is too small there is a parameter :code:`reg` that provides a regularization for the covariance matrix estimation.

-For a more general mapping estimation we also provide the barycentric mapping proposed in [6]_ .
-It is implemented in the class :any:`ot.da.EMDTransport` and other transport based classes in :any:`ot.da` .
-Those classes are discussed more in the following but follow an interface similar to sklearn classes.
-Finally a method proposed in [8]_ that estimates a continuous mapping approximating the barycentric mapping is provided in :any:`ot.da.joint_OT_mapping_linear` for linear mapping and :any:`ot.da.joint_OT_mapping_kernel` for non linear mapping.
+For a more general mapping estimation we also provide the barycentric mapping proposed in [6]_.
+It is implemented in the class :any:`ot.da.EMDTransport` and other transport-based classes in :any:`ot.da` .
+Those classes are discussed more in the following but follow an interface similar to scikit-learn classes.
+Finally a method proposed in [8]_ that estimates a continuous mapping approximating the barycentric mapping is provided in :any:`ot.da.joint_OT_mapping_linear` for linear mapping and :any:`ot.da.joint_OT_mapping_kernel` for non-linear mapping.

  .. hint::